Table of Contents

 Class-action differs from mass tort mainly in how the court considers the plaintiffs.
 Both involve multiple plaintiffs suing one or more defendants or a company for the same type of physical or financial damages.
 Both include multiple smaller claims joined together to be filed as single litigation.
 In a mass tort, the court considers the plaintiffs not as an entity but as individuals considering each one’s injuries.
 Each individual is responsible for proving the liability of the defendant in causing each one’s injuries in mass tort, whereas the class action has to prove its case as a whole.

-Responsibility of the Lead Plaintiff:
+Responsibility of the Lead Plaintiff

 The rep or the lead plaintiff acts as the communication bridge between the class and the litigator/court.
 He or she has the right to hire a lawyer.
 Represents the class and communicates and consults with the lawyer about the legal proceedings throughout the process.
 Becomes the public face of the class related to the litigation.
 The lead plaintiff plays an active role in the litigation until the end of the litigation, even if it takes years to complete.
-The lead plaintiff can decide either to agree with the settlement amount or not.
+The lead plaintiff can decide whether to agree with the settlement amount or not.
 The lead plaintiff is responsible for protecting the interest of the class.

 For playing an active role in the litigation, the lead plaintiff is given a larger percentage of the compensation or the settlement than the other members of the class.
 There are no special criteria to decide the percentage of the compensation for the lead.
 The judge decides the percentage considering the degree of injuries and the final settlement amount.

-Pros and Cons of Class Action Lawsuit:
+Pros and Cons of Class Action Lawsuit

 - Less litigation cost: As more people are involved in the class action, the attorney charges get divided among the class members.
 For fewer charges, you can hire an experienced and qualified attorney to fight for you and can ensure the win.
 If you stand alone, you may not recover much remuneration after deducing attorney charges.

-- No clogging of multiple cases in the courts: When numerous small claim suits are joined together as a class-action, courts will be relieved of the backlogging of cases.
+- No clogging of multiple cases in the courts: When numerous small claim suits are joined together as a class action, courts will be relieved of the backlogging of cases.
 One jury and one court are enough to handle the case.

-- Free of the worries: As the representative takes care of the legal proceedings, others need not worry about the intricate legal matters.
+- Free of worries: As the representative takes care of the legal proceedings, others need not worry about the intricate legal matters.
 Claimants with similar injuries are treated equally.

 - No voice in the proceedings: The individual claimants will not have any voice in the legal proceedings or the decision-making about the settlement, as the lead plaintiff is the authority.